Free Spins No more!

 Deposit free spins: To get a chance to spin the reels for free you will have to make a deposit and depending on the formula they use to allocate free spins; you will be given the number of free spins that match your deposit amount.

 No Deposit Free Spins: This is mostly used to attract new players into the online casino industry.
 One only needs to sign up to get their free spins.
 Sometimes, it is used by the casinos as an incentive to loyal clients.
 Once in a while, they can play without having to pay.

 The gambling board thought the word ‘free’ is misleading.
 It really is.
 Many people hate to read the terms and conditions attached to anything.
 It is for that reason that when the word ‘free’ is mentioned on an Ad, adrenaline kicks in and people drop everything else to sign up for the free money.
 But is it really free money?

-The reason why free spins are not actually free is due to the wagering requirements and that is what many people overlook.
-Casinos are in business and they will not just dish out money to any interested player; that is bad for business.
-So the wagering requirements are the conditions one has to meet before they can access the winnings from their ‘free spins’.
-The play through requirement can be so high that it might take time before a player gets to the required amount in order to withdraw their winnings.
+The reason why free spins are not actually free is due to the wagering requirements, which is why many people overlook them.
+Casinos are in business and they will not just dish out money to just any interested player.
+The wagering requirements are the conditions one has to meet before they can access the winnings from their ‘free spins’.
+The play-through requirement can be so high that it might take time before a player gets to the required amount in order to withdraw their winnings.

 So, What Then?

 The gambling scene is so big and wide that it can be hard to go down due to one big crackdown.
 The free spins were not removed; they were replaced by new names.
 Now casinos still use free spins as an advertisement strategy but in a less misleading way.
 Names like casino spins, extra spins, Fair spins, and Super spins have taken over, to mean the same thing.